 Now in demand for TV and live appearances, the group hired drummer Kim Venable and brought Dennis Yost to the front to sing.
-A follow up song called "Soul Train" failed to match the success of "Spooky", but another tune written by James Cobb and Buddy Buie, "Stormy" shot up the chart to number 5 in 1969, becoming the band's second million seller.
-Later the same year, they scored a number 2 hit and a third gold record with "Traces", also written by Cobb and Buie.
+A follow up song called "Soul Train" failed to match the success of "Spooky", stalling at #90 on the Hot 100, but another tune written by James Cobb and Buddy Buie, "Stormy" shot up the chart to number 5 in 1969, becoming the band's second million seller.
+Later the same year, they scored a number 2 hit and a third Gold record with "Traces", also written by Cobb and Buie.
 Touring with the hottest acts of the day, Dennis Yost And The Classics IV scored two more hits in late 1969, a number 12 hit called "Every Day With You Girl" and "Change Of Heart" which reached number 25.

 In 2005, Yost suffered a fall that was so severe, he was admitted into a nursing home where he could receive constant care.
 A singer named Tom Garrett was chosen to replace him in The Classics IV, with Dennis believing he could still make the odd special appearance when his health permitted.
 He sang at one final show on May 16th, 2008, but died of respiratory failure on December 7th of that same year at the age of 65, on the 40th anniversary of when "Stormy" entered the Billboard Top Ten.